juhoinkinen/Annif-wiki/Backend:-Maui.md

 ### Installing Maui and MauiService

 The easiest way to install Maui and MauiService is to download the pre-built packages from [Maven Central](https://search.maven.org/search?q=g:fi.nationallibrary).
-You should download the newest `maui` JAR and newest `mauiservice` WAR.
+You should download the newest `maui` JAR-with-dependencies and newest `mauiservice` WAR.

 ### Preparing a vocabulary for Maui

-Maui requires the vocabulary to be in a SKOS file in RDF/XML syntax.
+Maui requires the vocabulary to be in a SKOS file that uses RDF/XML syntax.

 ### Creating a model for Maui